 Of the overall \$42.0 million increase in revenues, \$9.0 million was attributable to our full-time billable consultants and \$33.0 million was attributable to our full-time equivalents.
 The \$9.0 million increase in full-time billable consultant revenues reflected an increase in the number of consultants, an increase in the average billing rate per hour for this segment, and an increase in the utilization rate of this segment's billable consultants.
-The \$33.0 million increase in full-time the utilization rate of this segment in the utilization revenues reflects greater demand and usage of contract reviewers in our document review group.
+The \$33.0 million increase in full-time equivalent revenues reflects greater demand and usage of contract reviewers in our document review group.